Pakistan Electric Power Company: History

 In 2000, WAPDA transferred power distribution companies to Pakistan Electric Power Company (PEPCO) under a reorganization plan of power sector in Pakistan.

-Ten years after its initial dissolution PEPCO was revived in 2020 as a "Managing Agent" of utility distribution companies in Pakistan.
+Ten years after its initial dissolution, PEPCO was reinstated in 2020 as a "Managing Agent" of utility distribution companies in Pakistan.

-In 2021, the headquarters of PEPCO was shifted to Islamabad from Lahore, and it was decided to rename it as Power Planning and Monitoring Company.
+In 2021, the headquarters of PEPCO relocated to Islamabad from Lahore, and it was decided to rename it as Power Planning and Monitoring Company.

 Subsidiaries

 The following companies came under PEPCO: